Deb Talan

 Deborah Ruth "Deb" Talan (born January 27, 1968) is an American singer-songwriter.
 She is best known for being part of the folk-pop duo the Weepies.

 Early life and career

 Born in western Massachusetts, Talan grew up in the small town of Pelham, Massachusetts and attended Amherst Regional High School (ARHS).
 She later attended Brown University, where she was a member of the Chattertocks, Brown's oldest all-female a cappella group, before moving to Oregon, where she was a member of Hummingfish, a Portland band, for six years.

 Talan's recurring lyrical motifs include celestial objects, birds, nature, and various historical figures (e.g., Marc Chagall in "Painting By Chagall," Amelia Earhart in "Thinking Amelia," and Vincent van Gogh in "Vincent").

-Jonathan Lethem’s novel Motherless Brooklyn inspired Deb Talan to write "Tell Your Story Walking".
+Jonathan Lethem’s novel Motherless Brooklyn inspired Talan to write "Tell Your Story Walking".
 This song appears on the 2002 album Songs Inspired by Literature (Chapter One), a benefit of the organization Artists for Literacy.
 "Tell Your Story Walking" was the winner of Artists for Literacy’s 2002 songwriting contest.